rjashby/Capstone-Proposal-Day1/README.md

   10:45: All of the resources for this project I could utilize need new languages that I don't have time to learn.
 Feeling dejected for sure.

   11:50: Coded along with https://www.youtube.com/watch?v=re3OIOr9dJI&ab_channel=PedroTech, making a CRUD app in React using MySql, Express, Node, and Axios.
+Starting a new github and VS Code file now for the afternoon's work.
+Stopping work on graphing trail map.